Wabasca, Alberta: Outdoor recreation

 Wabasca features opportunities for hunting and trapping year round.
 Common big game species in the area include white-tailed deer, black bear, elk and moose.
 Many game birds are found in the forest around the hamlet, including spruce grouse, ruffed grouse, and sharp-tailed grouse.
 Fishing yields species such as walleye, northern pike, yellow perch, and burbot.

 Eagle Point Golf Course is a 18 hole course that opened in 2013.
 Situated along North Wabasca Lake and surrounded by boreal forest, the course also features a driving range, practice green, and pro shop.
 It also has a clubhouse that features a full-service restaurant.

 The Wabasca Lions Campground contains 35 camping sites along the shores of North Wabasca Lake.
 A public sandy beach and boat launch are also located on site.

 There are many multi-use trails surrounding and running through Wabasca.
 Common users of these trails include ATVs, snowmobiles, cross country skiers, hikers, and mountain bikers.
 There is a 20 km paved path running along the eastern edge of North Wabasca Lake between Wabasca and Desmarais.

 Education

 The Northland School Division operates three schools in the community – St. Theresa School for students in kindergarten through grade 6, Mistassiniy School for students in grades 7 through 12, and an outreach school for junior and senior high students.

-The Bigstone Cree First Nation Education Authority operates the Bigstone Community School or Oski Pasikoniwew Kamik (OPK).
-OPK offers preschool to grade 9 with plans on building a future high school.
+The Bigstone Cree First Nation Education Authority operates the Bigstone Community School or Oski Pasikoniwew Kamik (OPK), which offers K-6.
+As of 2024, the nation now operates Golden Eagle High School, or Osaw Kihew Kiskinwahamatowikamik (OKK), which offers Grades 7-12.

 A campus of Northern Lakes College is located in Wabasca.
 The college provides part-time and full-time programming for adult upgrading, apprenticeships, university studies, workforce development, and other careers.